Whether you are a pig farmer or just keep one micropig as a pet, you’re classified by law as a pig keeper and the regulations that apply are the same.

 Which regulations apply?

-- Both Orders require any person transporting pigs to carry a document, signed by the keeper, if the keeper is different from the transporter.
-The document must state the address, including postcode and County Parish Holding number of the holdings from and to which the pig or pigs are being moved; the date of the movement; the number of pigs that the document covers; and the identification mark of each of the pigs moved.
+If you want to transport your pig elsewhere you must carry a document, signed by you, or give this signed document to whoever is transporting the pig.
+The document must state the address, including postcode and CPH number of the holdings from and to the pig is being moved; the date of the movement; the number of pigs the document covers; and the identification mark of each pig moved.

-- Where a pig or pigs are moved from a market, the document must also state the lot numbers of the pigs being moved.
+Where a pig is moved from a market, the document must also state the lot number of the pig being moved.
 Where animals are exported or moved to a show or exhibition or for breeding purposes with the intention of returning the pig, the identification number for each individual pig must be recorded.

-- Where pigs are moved from England to outside of England or from Wales to outside of Wales, the keeper is required to send a copy of the document to the local authority for the consigning holding.
+Where pigs are moved outside of England, the keeper must send a copy of the document to the local authority for the consigning holding.